marcbrooker/hermitage/README.md

 * [Jennifer Rullmann](https://twitter.com/jrullmann) for porting the test suite to FoundationDB.
 * [@dddinary](https://github.com/dddinary) for porting the test suite to CockroachDB.
 * [Franck Pachot](https://github.com/FranckPachot) for porting the test suite to YugabyteDB.
+* [Marc Brooker](https://github.com/marcbrooker) for porting the test suite to Aurora DSQL.

 License